carlsednaoui/coderdojo-nyc-curriculum/space-adventure/lesson-3/instructions.md

-# Lesson 3: Getting ready for takeoff
+# Lesson 3: Adding some gravity

 ### End goal
 Add the planet's gravity and the ship's thrust logic.
 We will also learn how to calculate the ship's velocity.